Surprise Italian bond sale drives up peripheral yields

 By John Geddie

-LONDON, April 19 Low-rated euro zone bond yields rose on Tuesday as investors made room in their portfolios for an unexpected Italian bond sale, while growing chances of an election re-run in Madrid added to the long list of upcoming political risks.
+LONDON, April 19 Low-rated euro zone bond yields rose on Tuesday as investors made room in their portfolios for an unexpected Italian bond sale and increasing chances of an election re-run in Madrid added to the long list of upcoming political risks.

-Over 17 billion euros' worth of orders were placed for the new bond, IFR reported, adding to planned euro zone government debt issuance of around 17 billion euros this week.
+Italy hired banks late on Monday to manage the sale of a new 20-year bond, adding to planned euro zone government debt sales of around 17 billion euros this week.

-Yields tend to rise during bond sales as investors sell their existing stock of debt to make room for new issues, which tend to be sold at a slight premium.
+Yields tend to rise ahead of bond sales as investors sell their existing stock of debt to make room for new issues which tend to be sold at a slight premium.

-"The Italian auction has put some pressure on the Spanish curve going into auctions in Spain on Thursday," said Patrick Jacq, Europe rate strategist at BNP Paribas.
+Political uncertainty is also keeping investors wary with fresh elections in Spain now likely as well as an escalation of Europe's migrant crisis, fraught negotiations between Greece and its creditors, and Britain's vote on European Union membership.

-The new supply from Italy adds to the 4 billion euros of bonds sold between Belgium and Slovakia on Monday and around 13 billion euros expected from Germany, France and Spain later this week.
+Members of Spanish anti-austerity party Podemos on Monday rejected joining an alliance with the left-wing Socialists that includes centrist Ciudadanos, as the latest attempt to form a government since inconclusive elections in December failed.

-Political uncertainty is also keeping investors wary.
-Fresh elections in Spain look likely and an escalation of Europe's migrant crisis, fraught negotiations between Greece and its creditors and Britain's vote on European Union membership are imminent.
+Italian, Spanish and Portuguese 10-year yields all rose around 4 basis points to 1.40 percent, 1.54 percent and 3.04 percent, respectively.
+The gap or spread to the bloc's benchmark widened, with German equivalents flat at 0.16 percent.

-Members of Spanish anti-austerity party Podemos on Monday rejected joining an alliance with the left-wing Socialists that includes centrist Ciudadanos, the latest failed attempt to form a government since inconclusive elections in December.
+"It looks like the (Italy) announcement came as a surprise ... and now the market is preparing for that supply," Mizuho strategist Peter Chatwell said.

-Italian and Spanish 10-year yields rose around 5 basis points to 1.40 percent and 1.54 percent respectively.
-The gap or spread to the German equivalents, the bloc's benchmark, widened by 1.7 bps at 0.18 percent.
+Further upward pressure on euro zone yields could come from Germany's ZEW investor sentiment index due to be published at 0900GMT.

-There was little market reaction to a survey showing investor morale rising in Germany.
-Mannheim-based ZEW said its monthly economic sentiment index rose to 11.2 points in April from 4.3 the previous month, beating a Reuters consensus forecast of 8.0.
+The index is expected to show a rise for April after a solid start to the year for Europe's largest economy, most recently seen in the strong rebound in its exports and more resilient industrial output than some had feared.

-Oil prices, which have been pulling inflation expectations and yields lower, have also fully recouped the losses they saw after a deal by OPEC and non-OPEC producers to freeze oil output fell apart on Sunday.
-(Additional reporting by Dhara Ranasinghe, editing by Larry King)
+Oil prices, which have been hauling inflation expectations and yields lower, have also fully recouped losses seen after a deal to freeze oil output by OPEC and non-OPEC producers fell apart on Sunday.
+(Editing by Andrew Heavens)

 ----------------------------------------------------------- This Diary is filed daily. ** Indicates new events ----------------------------------------------------------- TUESDAY, APRIL 18